basho/basho_docs/content/riak/kv/3.0.6/using/repair-recovery/errors.md

  Message | Resolution
 :--------|:----------
 gen_server riak_core_capability terminated with reason: no function clause matching orddict:fetch('`Node`', []) | The Node has been changed, either through change of IP or `vm.args` `-name` without notifying the ring.
-Either use the `riak-admin cluster replace` command, or remove the corrupted ring files `rm -rf /var/lib/riak/ring/*` and rejoin to the cluster gen_server <`PID`> terminated with reason: no function clause matching riak_core_pb:encode(`Args`) line 40 | Ensure you do not have different settings on different nodes (for example, a ttl mem setting on one node's mem backend, and another without) monitor `busy_dist_port` `Pid` [...{almost_current_function,...] | This message means distributed Erlang buffers are filling up.
+Either use the `riak admin cluster replace` command, or remove the corrupted ring files `rm -rf /var/lib/riak/ring/*` and rejoin to the cluster gen_server <`PID`> terminated with reason: no function clause matching riak_core_pb:encode(`Args`) line 40 | Ensure you do not have different settings on different nodes (for example, a ttl mem setting on one node's mem backend, and another without) monitor `busy_dist_port` `Pid` [...{almost_current_function,...] | This message means distributed Erlang buffers are filling up.
 Try setting zdbbl higher in `vm.args`, such as `+zdbbl 16384`.
 Or check that your network is not slow.
 Or ensure you are not slinging large values.
 If a high bandwidth network is congested, try setting RTO_min down to 0 msec (or 1msec).
 <`PID`>@riak_core_sysmon___handler:handle_event:89 Monitor got {suppressed,port_events,1} | Logged as info, you can add `+swt very_low` to your `vm.args`